arpitbbhayani/articles/blogs/consistent-hashing.md

  - requires huge memory to hold such a large array
  - finding association by iterating every time to the right is `O(hash_space)`

-Since in the above approach, most of the items in the array are not allocated, we are wasting a lot of space.
 A better way of implementing this is by using two arrays: one to hold the Storage Nodes, called `nodes` and another one to hold the positions of the Storage Nodes in the hash space, called `keys`.
 There is a one-to-one correspondence between the two arrays - the Storage Node `nodes[i]` is present at position `keys[i]` in the hash space.
 Both the arrays are kept sorted as per the `keys` array.

 ## Hash Function in Consistent Hashing
 We define `total_slots` as the size of this entire hash space, typically of order `2^256` and the hash function could be implemented by taking [SHA-256](https://en.wikipedia.org/wiki/SHA-2) followed by a `mod total_slots`.
 Since the `total_slots` is huge and a constant the following hash function implementation is independent of the actual number of Storage Nodes present in the system and hence remains unaffected by scaling up or down events.